waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **WATER:** Hypothesis: Impassable without HM Surf.
 *   **CAVE:** Hypothesis: Functions as a warp.
 Needs testing to see if it's one-way or two-way.
 *   **LEDGE_HOP_RIGHT:** Hypothesis: One-way traversal.
 Needs testing.
-*   **BLACKBOARD:** Hypothesis: Impassable.
+*   **BLACKBOARD:** Impassable.
 Functions as an object that can be interacted with for text.
-(Currently testing).

 # II.
 Reminders & Housekeeping
 *   **Systematic Testing:** Must test all unknown tile mechanics immediately upon entering a new area.